panr/hugo-theme-hello-friend/README.md

 $ npm install
 ```

 ## How to contribute

-If you spot any bugs, please use [Issue Tracker](https://github.com/rhazdon/hugo-theme-hello-friend-ng/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/panr/hugo-theme-hello-friend/pulls).
+If you spot any bugs, please use [Issue Tracker](https://github.com/rhazdon/hugo-theme-hello-friend-ng/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/rhazdon/hugo-theme-hello-friend-ng/pulls).

 ## Licence

-Copyright © 2019 Radosław Kozieł ([@panr](https://twitter.com/panr))
+Copyright © 2019 Djordje Atlialp

 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/panr/hugo-theme-hello-friend/blob/master/LICENSE.md) for additional licensing information.
+Check the [original theme license](https://github.com/rhazdon/hugo-theme-hello-friend-ng/blob/master/LICENSE.md) for additional licensing information.